pytransitions/transitions/README.md

 **This means that in the standard configuration, state names in HSMs MUST NOT contain underscores.**
 For `transitions` it's impossible to tell whether `machine.add_state('state_name')` should add a state named `state_name` or add a substate `name` to the state `state`.
 In some cases this is not sufficient however.
-For instance if state names consists of more than one word and you want/need to use underscore to separate them instead of `CamelCase`.
+For instance if state names consist of more than one word and you want/need to use underscore to separate them instead of `CamelCase`.
 To deal with this, you can change the character used for separation quite easily.
 You can even use fancy unicode characters if you use Python 3.
 Setting the separator to something else than underscore changes some of the behaviour (auto_transition and setting callbacks) though: